voiio/voiio.github.io/README.md

 here at voiio.
 You will find documentation on our hiring processes and a glimpse into our day-to-day lives.

+## Why and how we do, what we do?

+### Our Vision

+Even in an age of AI, people are the primary long term success factor of any enterprise.
+We believe that retaining, developing, motivating and supporting employees can be achieved by providing businesses and their leaders with the right tools and services.

+### Our Mission

+We build services and products that have a meaningful impact on people's every day work and private lives.

+### Our Company Values

+Our values are the foundation of our work and team culture.

+#### 1. Transparency, especially where it hurts.

+Kind candor is the foundation of our culture.
+We are honest and direct with each other.
+We are not afraid to speak up and address problems.
+We are not afraid to ask for help.

+#### 2. Don't talk, act!

+We are a team of doers.
+We don't talk about problems, we solve them.
+We don't talk about ideas, we implement them.
+We don't talk about people, we talk to them.

+#### 3. There are no silver medals.

+We get up in the morning to run for gold, not for silver.
+We will fail, but we don't start something with a failure mindset.

+#### 4. If you gotta work, it better be fun!

+Work is a major part of our lives.
+Therefore, we want to do work, that fulfills us and we enjoy.
+If we don't, we are but a penguin on land – not in our element.

+#### 5. Unite people, don't divide.

+In a world that is more and more divided, we want to bring people together.
+We don't judge people, we educate them.
+We don't blame people, we help them.

+#### 6. Give strength, when others need it.

+We take care of our own.
+We are here for you, should you need our help, but we expect you give strength to others, whenever you can.

+### Our Product Principles

+Our product principles are the secret sauce that makes our products extra special.

+#### 1. thoughtfulness

+We care about the details.
+Every interaction should be thoughtful and intentional.
+A user should feel that we deeply care about the product we are building.
+Small things matter.

+#### 2. inspiring

+We want to inspire people to do new things.
+We build products and services that exceed our customers wildest dreams.
+Cars not faster horses.

+#### 3. clutch

+We want to be the best at what we do.
+We want to be the clutch player that everyone wants on their team.

+#### 4. no bs

+We don't keep bullshit around.
+If it doesn't add value, it needs to go.
+Embrace your inner Marie Kondo.

 ## Team

 ### Who does what?